Vicky-7875/Angular_Project_6/README.md

 ## 30_http & observable

 ## 31_fetch data json place holder

 http client
 httpClient module

 ---

 ## 32 Subject and Behaviour Subject('Initial value take')

 ## 33 lifecycle hooks

+1)constructor
+2)ngOnChange (@input bind value changes every time it call) 3)ngOnInit(component intialization)
+4)ngDoCheck(any chnage or action in compopent detection) 5)ngAfterConentenInit(ng content intitailze ) 6)ngAfterConentenChecked(ng content inside it change ) 7)ngAfterViewInit(compoent initali completely done) 8)ngAfterViewChecked(compoent and child view all done initali completely done) 9)ngOnDestroy(component destroy(dom se remove hota hai tb))

+## 34 component life cycle hooks

+--view about page

+## 35 view Child

+@ViewChild("box") box: ElementRef;
+@ViewChild(Comp2Component) child: Comp2Component;
+-Changechildproperty
+-callchildmethod

+## 36 Renderer2 & content child

+-dom element modify & manipulate
+-we can add text with renderer see home comonent

+## 37 ViewChild with directive

+--comp2

+## 38 hostlistner //

+-are concept of directives
+-componet has self conent template
+=host element - the element that we apply our directive on is the hostment of that directive -that host our directive so that is hostelement =hostlistence---hanlde event on host element,

+host listener with component
+host listener with directive
+---see product page

+## 39 host bindiing

+## 40 Pipes
+we can use pipes to transform our output in template

+## 43 custom Pipes
+we can use pipes to transform our output in template -we can send parameter in pipe
+-see about page

+## 44 filter pipes
+-created new pipe(filter)

+## 45  pure & impure pipe

+pure pipe -change detection of input impure pipe -every change detection of component

+## 48  forms
+-template driven form
+--------- simple basic form
+----------easy to start
+--------Based on templated(HTML)

+-reactive forms
+-----Complex form with Greator control
+-----We defines struture of form in ts
+-------based on typescript(.ts file)

+## 49 template driven form view child access